The Royal Navy of Sailing Ships

 Fatal RN Casualties

-As evidenced by the table above, casualties from enemy action were a mere 8% of the total.
+As evidenced by the table above, in 1810 deaths from enemy action were a mere 8.3% of the total, while disease was responsible for a staggering 50% and accidents for more than 30%, therefore 80%+ for "occupational hazards" .

-Wounded crew were granted Sick Pay on top of daily pay while incapacitated - if declared incurable would receive a pension from the Chest at Chatham or be admitted to the Royal Hospital at Greenwich.
+Wounded crewmen were granted Sick Pay on top of daily pay while incapacitated - if declared incurable they would receive a pension from the Chatham Chest - a fund set up in 1588 - or be admitted to the Royal Hospital at Greenwich.

 |Petty Officers and Able Seamen||+ 5/6d per month|